Compete with others and we become bitter. Compete with ourselves and we become better.

 You used that word ‘pillar’ before.
 What do you mean by pillar?

-MMA (the sport), took these pillars and tested them against one another.
-A hyper focus on individual pillars, that existed at the detriment of a well rounded skill set.
-This in turn gave rise to the UFC.
-It is also what made it exciting to watch.
-One pillar would clash up against another and the cracks would show.
-As time went on the fighters ultimately blended these pillars to become effective all around fighters.
-Something traditional eastern and western martial arts did centuries ago, but decades of sport fighting had negated.
+MMA (the sport) took these pillars and tested them against one another.
+A hyper focus on individual pillars existed at the time, that was the detriment of a well rounded skill set.
+This in turn gave rise to the UFC, and what made it exciting to watch.
+One pillar would clash up against another, and the cracks would show.

 What are some of the drawbacks to modern striking combat sports in your eyes?

-In the present day BJJ underworld, all too often there is a lack of striking in training due to it being illegal in competition.
+In the present day BJJ underworld, all too often there is a lack of striking incorporated into the training due to it being illegal in competition.
 There also is a lack of focus on how to deal with a standing opponent (where a fight usually starts) that wants to punch your face in.
 These factors create serious deficiencies in our skill set when it comes to real-world situations.
 If what we know is ground fighting, and an enemy is blocking our only egress from a room, are we going to jump on our butt and say ‘come get some’ in order to fight them?

-BJJ is heralded as one of the best martial arts for self-defense, right?
+But BJJ is heralded as one of the best martial arts for self-defense, right?

 Isn’t this type of training dangerous?
 Bare knuckle!
 No holds barred!
 Grappling with strikes!
 I mean, is it hard to train this way without people getting hurt?